metricly/metricly-docs/content/integrations/riemann/_index.md

 The `:type` setting will help provide a useful descriptor to your metrics.
 For example, if you’re using Riemann to pull in a group of metrics from your Elasticsearch instance, you could set the `:type` to `myElasticsearchInstance`.
 {{% /notice %}}

 6\.
-Replace the sample API key (`metricly-api-key`) with the API key from the Custom integration in your Metricly account.
+Replace the sample API key (`netuitive-api-key`) with the API key from the Custom integration in your Metricly account.

 7\.
-Below the new **metricly-forwarder** code, add:
+Below the new **netuitive-forwarder** code, add:

 ```
 (streams
-  metricly-forwarder
+  netuitive-forwarder
 )
 ```
-This will start pushing events using the `metricly-forwarder` definition.
+This will start pushing events using the `netuitive-forwarder` definition.

 ## Optional Configure
 ### Printing Events and Sending to the Log file